 As soon as people start involving themselves in the narrative creation, either by actively participating in scenario development, or in the application of scenarios to their function or business unit, they are forced to acknowledge that even the best visions are contingent upon a certain set of social, technological, economic, environmental and political circumstances that when examined as a whole, are actually highly unlikely to occur in just the right way, and just the right time.

 Therefore, in order to achieve a vision, organizations must navigate change, be willing to accept parts of the vision when it occurs, wait for other parts, perhaps even abandon parts of it that prove no longer relevant of achievable.
 At the point that they reach some predetermined date in the future set by their vision, the reality may be far from what was articulated in a strategic plan a decade ago.
 Societal values will be different.
 Technology will be different.
-Political, environmental and economic realities will very as well.
+Political, environmental, and economic realities will vary as well.

-Against this backdrop I imbibed the Buffy the Vampire Slayer comics from Dark Horse.
+Against this backdrop, I imbibed the Buffy the Vampire Slayer comics from Dark Horse.
 Buffy the Vampire Slayer is one of the rare entertainment properties that survived its creator’s learning curve.
-The original film starring Donald Sutherland and Kristy Swanson, represented an early version of Joss Whedon’s vision for a world filled with Vampires, demons and magic.
+The original film starring Donald Sutherland and Kristy Swanson represented an early version of Joss Whedon’s vision for a world filled with vampires, demons, and magic.
 The film did not do well.
 For a filmmaker, that is the depth of existential demise.
-But like Whedon’s vampires, the creative director and writer, was given the opportunity to resurrect his coming of age story on television.
+But like Whedon’s vampires, the creative director, and writer, was given the opportunity to resurrect his coming of age story on television.
 The television series went on for seven seasons, facing its own death threat at the end of season five.

 While major uncertainties faced by major characters, and necessarily, Whedon’s fictional world focus this study of Buffy the Vampire Slayer and scenario planning, there are organizational issues as well.
 The narrative includes the destruction and creation of organizations and alliances in response to uncertainties (or as the result of failing to face them).

 As a fictional world, Buffy the Vampire Slayer offers metaphors for real-world uncertainties.
-As with television, where allegory and metaphor often allow for social commentary that might otherwise be suppressed by networks or sponsors, framing the general idea of uncertainty against Whedon’s fictional backdrop may make the idea of uncertainty less threatening, and therefore achieve the goal of helping people abandon assumptions and think with more agililty without initially tearing down their own world views.
+As with television, where allegory and metaphor often allow for social commentary that might otherwise be suppressed by networks or sponsors, framing the general idea of uncertainty against Whedon’s fictional backdrop may make the idea of uncertainty less threatening, and therefore achieve the goal of helping people abandon assumptions and think with more agility without initially tearing down their own world views.

-But ultimately scenario planning is about tearing down world views and building a framework of multiple plausible futures as tools to challenge assumptions, to posit possibilities and to inspire innovation.
+But ultimately scenario planning is about tearing down world views and building a framework of multiple plausible futures as tools to challenge assumptions, to posit possibilities, and to inspire innovation.
 And that is exactly the act that Joss Whedon and his team undertake, initially in the Buffy the Vampire Slayer television series, but even more so in the comic book versions of what has come to be known as the Buffyverse.